hydephp/develop/docs/advanced-features/navigation-api.md

 // Add a single item or an array of items to the group.
 $group->add(new NavigationItem());
+$group->add([new NavigationItem()]);

+// Get all items in the group as a Collection sorted by priority.
+$group->getItems(): Collection<NavigationItem|NavigationGroup>

 // Get the label of the group.
 $group->getLabel(): string;

+// Get the priority of the group.
+$group->getPriority(): int;

+// Get the group key, which is a normalized kebab-case version of the label.
+$group->getGroupKey(): string;
 ```

+As the `NavigationGroup` class extends the `NavigationMenu` class, please see the `NavigationMenu` section for detailed information of the methods available.

+### Usage Scenarios

+HydePHP uses the `NavigationGroup` class to create dropdowns in the main navigation menu and the category groups in the documentation sidebar.

+In your own custom menus, you can use this class for the same types of functionality, and you can even nest groups within groups to create complex navigation structures.